koush/docs.scrypted.app/buyers-guide/servers.md

 ::: warning
 There are many [fake drives](https://www.youtube.com/watch?v=QOhLlvNlI20) for sale that misreport their actual storage capacity.
 Buy from a reputable retailer and manufacturer.
 If a deal seems too good to be true, it probably is.
 :::

+## External Storage Bays

+When using an external enclosure, it is recommended to connect a dedicated enclosure directly to the server.
+Multifunction enclosures (which have additional USB ports, network ports, or card readers) have been known to cause issues.
+Daisy chaining the USB connection through a secondary USB hub can cause connectivity issues as well.

 ::: tip
 Macs can be quite picky about USB drive bays and may disconnect them randomly.
 Using a brand that advertises itself as Mac compatible, such as OWC, is advised.
 Read the Amazon reviews from Mac users.
 All drive bays tend to be trouble free on Linux and Windows.